scala/docs.scala-lang/overviews/scaladoc/for-library-authors.md

 other comment based documentation systems like Javadoc, but with some extensions such as:

-- Markdown like formatting syntax may be used in the comments.
+- Markup may be used in the comments.
 - Extended @ tags (e.g. `@tparam`, `@see`, `@note`, `@example`, `@usecase`, `@since`, etc.)
 - Macro definitions (defined values to be substituted in scaladoc).